AYKUTCOTUR/Phoenix-Net-Generator/README.md

 </p>

 <p align="center">
-  <em>Phoenix parses multifunction pin names and lets the engineer select the intended function before generation.</em>
+  <em>Phoenix reads the component pins and prepares engineer-reviewable semantic net-name previews.</em>
 </p>

-The engineer decides which function is actually used.
+The engineer decides which function is actually intended for the design.

 For example:

 ```text
 XTAL1 → U1_CLK_XTAL1